Legio III Italica: History

-According to the Historia Augusta, in 275 Aurelian led an expedition to Raetia to repulse sunken barbarians again.
+According to the Historia Augusta, in 275 Aurelian led an expedition to Raetia to again repulse sunken barbarians.

 The Emperor Probus (276–282) was active militarily in Raetia and won a decisive victory at Lech in 278/279 over a coalition of Burgundians and Vandals.
 Despite this victory, in 282, Legio II and III Italica proclaimed the usurper Carus as a new emperor, by raising him on their shields.